ZahraMA99/Mastering-JavaScript-in-20-Days/Day12.md

 const result = num + numStr; // JavaScript implicitly coerces the number to a string and performs string concatenation
 // result will be "422"
 ```
+> :love_letter:Note
+> It's important to be aware of coercion, especially implicit coercion, as it can lead to code that's difficult to understand and predict.
+In many cases, it's a good practice to use explicit coercion to ensure that the types are converted as intended and to make the code more readable.